halfbaked/data_warehouse/README.md

 ## Queries

-### CTR format
+### CTR value format
 I opted for a CTR format akin to basis points.
 Similar to how money is often represented in data, it is a menas of storing partial values without the use of sometimes messy floats.
+So a CTR value of 1005 is equivalent to 10.05%.

 ### Parameter Validation
 Parameter validation is currently limited to types including any enums defined.
 More should be invested in it.